Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Conclusion

 \section{Conclusion}

-In this paper, we presented a deep reinforcement learning approach for dexterous categorical pre-grasp manipulation for functional grasping with an anthropomorphic hand.
-We introduced a dense multi-component reward function and a two-stage curriculum to quickly learn a single policy for dexterous manipulation of complex objects of three categories.
+In this article, we presented a DRL approach for dexterous categorical pre-grasp manipulation for functional grasping with an anthropomorphic hand.
+We introduced a dense multi-component reward function and a curriculum to quickly learn a single policy for dexterous manipulation of complex objects of three categories.
+We proposed two target grasp representations: explicit and a more abstract, constraint-based one.

-Our experiments demonstrated that learning with our approach reliably converges and produces policies with a high success rate, even for previously unseen object instances of known categories.
-Complex pre-grasping strategies such as repositioning the object, reorienting and up-righting the object, and regrasping have been learned.
+Our experiments demonstrated that learning with our approach reliably converges and produces policies that achieve high success rates, even for previously unseen object instances of known categories.
+Complex pre-grasping strategies such as repositioning, reorienting, regrasping, and up-righting the object have been learned.

 Ablation studies confirmed the importance of the proposed multi-component reward function and the curriculum.
-Our approach utilizes a high-performance GPU-based simulation, and the policy was learned on a single GPU in less than three hours.
-Our policy achieved 94.1\% success rate for functional grasping of novel object instances.
+Our method utilizes a high-performance GPU-based simulation, and the policies for both target grasp representations were learned on a single GPU in less than three hours.
+The policy using an explicit target grasp representation achieved a 94\% success rate for functional grasping of novel object instances.
+The policy utilizing a constraint-based target grasp representation achieved a 90\% test success rate while simultaneously learning human-like grasp configurations solely from the provided functional grasp constraints.
+Stable convergence of both policies and resulting high success rates demonstrate the generality of the proposed learning pipeline.